starkandwayne-attic/starkandwayne.github.com/_posts/2013-07-06-simple-redis-service.md

 ## How is redis server and properties described?

 Put simply, the plugin is automating the creation of a bosh deployment file (and deploying/deleting it).
-So anything you can do with bosh you can do with do here. `cf create-redis` creates a `deployments/redis/redis-123456.yml` deployment file in the local folder (say an application folder).
+So anything you can do with bosh you can do with do here. `bosh create redis` creates a `deployments/redis/redis-123456.yml` deployment file in the local folder (say an application folder).

 So you can edit it and run `bosh deploy` to make any fancy changes.
 Also, future versions of the plugin will provide ways to update or scale any given redis service to make that simpler.